Left-My-Game/O_O/README.md

-# O_O
+# Curl ASCII Art

-This Repo makes it so whenever you type,
+This repository has tons of diffrent ASCII art that you can print within your command line.
+Just type:

 curl https://raw.githubusercontent.com/Left-My-Game/O_O/refs/heads/main/O_O.txt

-inside your command prompt it shows a big ASCII version of the classic O_O face.
-As far as i know this only works on windows devices but it could work on linux or/and mac.
+And replace the O_O.txt with any other txt files in this repository, just note the README.md doesnt count or work.

+*Note that this may not work on apple or linux, you'll have to test it out.